 With this bundle, you’ll get access to the audited versions of Dave’s online workshops and receive copies of his writing books, all for a special price.
-These courses would normally cost more than $2,600, but for this week only, you can get them all for the low price of $199.
+These courses would normally cost more than $2,600, but for this week only, you can get them all here.

 You’ll get one-year access to all material in these workshops, meaning you can work through courses at whatever speed you like, and even complete assignments alongside friends and writing groups.